 The equation for the relation between differential code and temperature may vary slightly from device to device and can be calibrated at final system test by the user.
-This method provides resolution of approximately $\pm 4^{\circ}$ C after calibrating at room temperature.
+This method provides resolution of approximately 1.5° C/LSB and accuracy of approximately $\pm 4^{\circ}$ C after calibrating at room temperature.